Foxing: Repairing foxed documents

 Foxed documents can be repaired, with greater or lesser success, using sodium borohydride, proprietary bleaches, dilute hydrogen peroxide or lasers.
 Each method risks side effects or damage to the paper or ink.

 Another method is to scan the image and process that image using a high-level image processing program.
 This can usually remove the effects of foxing while leaving text and images intact.

 In biological specimens

 It is generally not advisable to repair study specimens, except perhaps for mechanical damage.
 Type specimens should – if at all possible – not be altered in any way.
-If foxing affects the study value of a specimen (e.g. in bird or mammal skins or in insects, where it might affect diagnostic coloration), this might rather be remarked on the specimen label.
+If foxing affects the study value of a specimen (e.g. in bird or mammal skins or in insects, where it may affect diagnostic coloration), this might rather be remarked on the specimen label.
 Color standards can provide a means of documenting coloration before or in the early stages of foxing.

-Foxed clothing

-Foxing may also be applied to clothing through intentional scuffing of shirt collars, cuffs and shoes, to make items of clothing appear older, used and well-worn.